benjamingr/cancellation-use-cases/questions.md

 ### Kotlin

  - Identify: Users identify Cancellation using the ['CancellationException'](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/index.html)
-  - This is part of the coroutine itself (coroutines and not actions inside them are cancelled).
+  - This is part of the coroutine itself (coroutines and not actions inside them are cancelled, cancellation is cooperative by checking `isActive`).
   - Do different types of cancellation: There is the general cancellation and the inherit exception of ['TimeoutCancellationException'](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-timeout-cancellation-exception/index.html)